 The Rev. Beth Mallozzi is the Director of Mission and Pastoral Care at United Methodist Communities at The Shores in Ocean City, NJ.
-Beth is an ordained United Methodist Minister (Elder) in the Peninsula Delaware Conference of the UMC, is endorsed for Chaplaincy in a Retirement Community by the United Methodist Endorsing Agency, and is a member of the Association of Professional Chaplains.
+Beth is an ordained United Methodist Minister (Elder) in the Peninsula Delaware Conference of The United Methodist Church, is endorsed for Chaplaincy in a Retirement Community by the United Methodist Endorsing Agency, and is a member of the Association of Professional Chaplains.
 Beth graduated from Lancaster Theological Seminary in Lancaster, PA and has been serving in the UMC as a church pastor since 1994.
 In 2011, Beth completed a hospital residency as a chaplain at St. Mary’s Hospital in Huntington, WV.
-She worked as a chaplain in Louisa, KY’s J.J.
-Jordan Geriatric Home.
-She has been the Director of Mission & Pastoral Care at The Shores since July 2013.
+She worked as a chaplain in the J.J.
+Jordan Geriatric Home in Louisa, Kentucky.
+She has been the Director of Mission and Pastoral Care at The Shores since July 2013.

 Born and raised in Japan, as the daughter of United Methodist missionaries, Beth has been in the embrace of the global Methodist Church all of her life.
 Married to Tony Mallozzi, a New York native and retired pharmacist, she has two adult children, Peter and Sandra.
 She spends her free time making music, exercising, reading, in spiritual direction, and watching movies.

-The Rev. John D. Callanan, M.Div., BCC, is the Corporate Director of Mission and Pastoral Care for United Methodist Communities.
+The Rev. John D. Callanan is the Corporate Director of Mission and Pastoral Care for United Methodist Communities.
 He graduated from Lycoming College in Williamsport, PA, with a B.A. degree in History in 1984 and from The Theological School at Drew University in Madison, NJ, with a M.Div. degree in 1990.
-He is an ordained United Methodist minister (Elder) in the Greater New Jersey Conference, the United Methodist Church, is endorsed for Chaplaincy in a Retirement Community Setting by the United Methodist Endorsing Agency, is Board Certified as a Chaplain through the Board of Chaplaincy Certification, Inc., and is a member of the Association of Professional Chaplains.
+He is an ordained United Methodist minister (Elder) in The United Methodist Church of Greater New Jersey, is endorsed for Chaplaincy in a Retirement Community Setting by the United Methodist Endorsing Agency, Board Certified as a Chaplain through the Board of Chaplaincy Certification, Inc., and a member of the Association of Professional Chaplains.

-John has over thirty years of ministry experience, where he has provided care for older adults in multiple settings.
-He has served as Pastor in three United Methodist Churches, as a hospice, hospital and port chaplain, and as a pastoral educator in two acute care hospitals.
-He served as the Chaplain at Bristol Glen, in Newton, NJ, before assuming his current role leading mission and pastoral care initiatives for all ten United Methodist Communities sites.
-In his present position, he has created and implemented a multi-dimensional program of mission celebration and education that is helping United Methodist Communities re-energize its system identity as a Wesleyan ministry.
+John has over 30 years’ ministry experience providing care for older adults in multiple settings.
+He has served as pastor in three United Methodist churches, a hospice, hospital and port chaplain, and as a pastoral educator in two acute care hospitals.
+He served as the chaplain at Bristol Glen, in Newton, NJ, before assuming his current role leading mission and pastoral care initiatives for all nine United Methodist Communities’ sites.
+In his present position, he has created and implemented a multi-dimensional program of mission celebration and education, helping United Methodist Communities re-energize its system identity as a Wesleyan ministry.

-John is also the Conference Historian for the Greater New Jersey Conference of the United Methodist Church, Chairperson of the Conference Commission on Archives and History, a member of the GNJC Historical Society and a member of the Skylands District Committee on Ministry.
+John is also the Conference Historian for The United Methodist Church of Greater New Jersey, Chairperson of the Conference Commission on Archives and History, a member of the GNJC Historical Society and a member of the Skylands District Committee on Ministry.
 He brings a passion for Methodist history and Wesleyan mission to his role of shaping and interpreting the mission, vision and values of UMC.